aqazza/aqazza/README.md

 ### Hi 👋

-I'm Anas, a recent graduate of the UCI Coding Bootcamp.
+I'm Anas, a graduate of the UCI Coding Bootcamp.
 I'm passionate about coding and enjoy working on a wide range of projects, from simple websites to complex web applications.

 ## 💻 Tech Skills